deghq/nugetserver/README.md

 Simple private NuGet server.

 ## Checkout
+[release]: etc/NuGetServer.zip

-Clone the repo to your local machine. git clone https://github.com/cr4papps/nugetserver.git
+Clone the repo to your local machine.
+Just git clone https://github.com/cr4papps/nugetserver.git.
+Or download the zip [file][release].

 ## Run
 Open the HWNugetServer.sln to your Visual Studio and run the app.
+Or again, download the zip [file][release].

 ## Examples
 Visit the examples folder for a test library pushed to this server.